Cabramatta Moon Festival

 Celebrate the equinox and Sydney’s diverse cultures from sunrise till sunset

+The Western Sydney event is turning 21 this year, and will once again host markets, food stalls and entertainment alongside the traditional dragon dances and evening fireworks display.
 Some of Sydney’s most exciting Asian produce and dishes come out of Cabramatta, which has become a destination of Vietnamese, Thai and Chinese cuisines.
 And while each culture brings their own legends and flavours to the festival, they unify for a full day and evening of moonlit revelling.

 Experience these cuisines at the dining precinct on the corner of Cabramatta Road West and John Street, where local eateries will be setting up stalls.
 There’ll also be some exciting guest appearances joining the troupe of local dancers and musicians.
 You’ll see actor, martial artist and host of SBS PopAsia Andy Trieu perform alongside Kevin Kim, who’s one ninth of the K-pop group ZE:A (also known as Children of Empire).
 And a Hello Kitty who’s larger than your average cat will be there for a karaoke show with fans.